Word monitor app

 Looking for a word monitor app?

-Most people who search for a word monitor app want one simple thing: a tool that records the daily word count and shows progress over time.
-That is what a word tracker does.
-Authorlytica is a focused, free word tracker built for writers.
+Most people who search for a word monitor app want one thing: a tool that records the daily word count and shows progress over time.
+Word tracker.
+That is what Authorlytica is, and the free plan covers it fully.

 Last updated May 5, 2026